e-mission/e-mission-upc-aggregator/README.md

 ### Automated Pausing or Deletion
 Currently the service router takes no special efforts to ensure fairness with respect to pausing or tearing down containers.
 Instead we rely entirely on having clients communicate with the service router that they are finished operating.
 In any real deployment this is likely unacceptable so we probably want to institute a process to either pause or delete services that are operating for too long.
 If this has interest I can try and revive a previous partial implementation I had when this run solely with docker-compose.

+### Reusable Storage
+Configuring either kubernetes or docker-compose with persistent volumes should hopefully be a straightforward task.
+However, if you opt to delete a service the existing implementation will not properly locate the previous volume location.
+At the time of writing this is because we haven't equipped distributed storage, so in the future this will need to be supported.
+This likely requires adding a component to the service router that maps users to volume locations, again likely requiring a persistent database.
+Additional steps may be required if volumes are by default specified in the configuration files.